Architecture of Kepler's Multi-transiting Systems: II. New investigations with twice as many candidates: Introduction

 \section{Introduction}

-Subsequent to the fortuitous discovery of an exoplanetary system around a pulsar via timing its pulses \citep{1992Wolszczan}, the radial velocity technique has been the dominant contributor to our understanding of the architectures of planetary systems.
-This technique has revealed both systems with numerous planets and systems with dynamically rich architectures \citep{1999Butler, 2008Fischer, 2010Rivera, 2011Lovis} and enough planetary systems to perform statistical analyses of the ensemble \citep{2009Wright}.
-Given that multiple planets are the most frequent outcome of planet formation among the super-Earth and Neptune classes of planets \citep{2011Mayor}, the number of systems for study will continue to rise sharply as new Doppler sensitivities and time baselines are reached.

-Nevertheless, the exoplanet community has just experienced a windfall of planetary systems via the transit technique, courtesy of NASA's \Kepler mission.
+\Kepler data have recently revealed a windfall of planetary systems via the transit technique.
 The \Kepler team is in the process of vetting candidates to rule out false positives, with a special emphasis on multiplanet candidates, which has the promise of yielding a high-fidelity ($\gtrsim 98\%$) catalog of many hundreds of planetary systems \citep{2012Lissauer}.

-Previously, the \Kepler team presented planetary candidates discovered in the first four months of mission data \cite{2011Boruckia,2011Boruckib}.
-Now, Batalha et al. (2012; hereafter B12) has identified candidates using the first 16 months of data.
-Contemporary with the previous catalog, \cite{2011Lissauerb} (hereafter Paper I) examined the dynamics and architectures of the candidate multiplanet systems.
-This paper extends the investigation of Paper I to the new catalog of candidates.
-It also pursues two additional studies: quantification of the fidelity of these systems based on their apparent orbital stability and the mutual inclinations of planets based on their transit duration ratios.
+Previously, the \Kepler team presented planetary candidates discovered in the first four months of mission data \cite[hereafter B11]{2011Boruckib}.
+Contemporary with the B11 catalog, \cite{2011Lissauerb} (hereafter Paper I), examined the dynamics and architectures of the candidate multiplanet systems.
+Paper I examined the set of period ratios, both to identify any systems that appeared to be unstable, and also to determine whether resonances played a dominant role in their formation (through trapping) or dynamics (through continued perturbation).
+Another important result was that systems with many transiting planets are common, suggesting that the typical multiplicity is large \emph{and} that their orbits tend to lie in a plane to within $\sim 20^\circ$ (the fewer the typical planet number, the more coplanar the systems must be) --- see also, \cite{2011Latham}. \cite{2012Batalha} (hereafter B13) subsequently identified candidates using the first 16 months of data.
+This paper updates the above investigations of Paper I to the B13 catalog of candidates and adds two additional studies: (a) their fidelity as true planetary systems based on the apparent orbital stability of almost all of the systems and (b) mutual inclinations of planetary orbits based on their transit duration ratios.